Here’s what you need to know about the landmark US Supreme Court ruling, Brown v. Board of Education.

 -All of the parents had attempted to enroll their children in white-only schools, but were denied, thus creating the basis for the suit.

-August 1951 - U.S. District Court of the District of Kansas rules segregation is not illegal.
+August 1951 - Kansas District Court rules segregation is not illegal.

 December 9-11, 1952 - The Supreme Court hears arguments in Brown v.
 Board of Education.